GK Quiz about Space and Universe

 Ans. (c)

-(a) Milky Way, Universe, Local Group, Local Super cluster
+(a) Milky Way, Universe, Local Group, Local Supercluster

-(b) Universe, Milky Way, Local super cluster, Local Group
+(b) Universe, Milky Way, Local supercluster, Local Group

-(c) Milky Way, Local Group, Local Super cluster, Universe
+(c) Milky Way, Local Group, Local Supercluster, Universe

-(d) Local Group, Milky Way, Universe, Local Super cluster
+(d) Local Group, Milky Way, Universe, Local Supercluster

 Ans. (c)

-Black hole is a
+A black hole is a

-(b) Hole in earth’s centre
+(b) Hole in Earth’s center

 (c) Highly dense matter available in the atmosphere

-(d) Hole in troposphere
+(d) Hole in the troposphere

 Ans. (c)